mdn/content/files/en-us/web/manifest/name/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `name` manifest member is used to specify the name of your web application as it's typically displayed to users.
+The `name` manifest member is used to specify the full name of your web application as it's usually displayed to users, such as in application lists or as a label for your application's icon.

 ## Syntax